sarfata/sarfata.github.com/posts/setting-up-an-amazon-vpn-server.md

 This post is a followup to a [first post][firewall-article] in which I introduced the [Voodoo Privacy project][github] and explained how to completely lock down your computer from external access (but also how to prevent your computer from talking too much).

+We will see how to see an IPSec / L2TP VPN.
+They are very secure, and very easy to configure on the client side, supported by most operating systems without any extra tools to download or install.

 ## Alternatives

 If you dont want to go through the trouble of setting up an EC2 box, you can buy a VPN from a provider such as [Black VPN][blackvpn] which will give you a VPN into a country of your choice for only 49€ per year.
 I think it's a pretty good deal (and they also have a full privacy package which also gives you access to all of their VPN servers including Lithuania, Russia, etc should you have a need for that).